 For details see page Vaonis Vespera Pro - Information.
 For technical data see here.

 The TS-Optics Photoline 80 mm f/6 FPL53 Triplet Apo with 2.5" RPA focuser is regarded as exhibiting very little color fringing with respect to its price.
 That is why I bought it in November 2024 in order to replace my Omegon refractor PS 72/432.
-However, I decided to keep my PS 72/432 and use it in our vacation apartment in Northern Germany.
+However, I decided to keep my PS 72/432.

-I operate the refractor on my Sky-Watcher AZ Pronto mount and intend to use it only visually.
+I operate the refractor on my Sky-Watcher AZ Pronto mount (or my Gitzo tripod witf AZ5 mount head) and intend to use it only visually. and intend to use it only visually.

 For details see page TS Optics Photoline 80/480 Information (3.2" Refractor).
 For technical data see here.